Andrettin/Wyrmsun/readme.txt

 - Copper, Silver, Gold, Iron, Mithril and Coal Deposits and Mines now have snowy variations.
 - The Mercenary Camp, Settlement Site, Yale Cave and Yale Hunting Lodge buildings now have snowy variations.
 - Fixed the Guard Tower tip information (it did not reflect that the guard tower can now only garrison one unit, but has an attack of its own).
+- Fixed issue which caused dock graphics to not revert from their snowy variations after winter had passed.

 * Editor
 - Fixed crash which occurred when creating new cave and dungeon maps in the editor.